Who Invented Disc Golf? The Founders and Early History of the Sport

 • Ted Smethers worked side by side with Ed in 1983 to put together a pro tour by calling each and every professional player in the nation to schedule events

-The history of disc golf is long yet complex, but ultimately we can never give enough thanks to the men and women who were so pivotal in creating the sport of disc golf.
+The history of disc golf is long yet complex, but ultimately, we can never give enough thanks to the men and women who were so pivotal in creating the sport of disc golf.
 It’s only due to the passion and sheer determination of so many before us that we get to enjoy the sport at the level it’s at today.

 Leave a comment